-I’m delighted today to share with you all a guest post from one of our newest graduated Beautiful You Life Coaches – Katherine Mckenzie-Smith of The Beauty of Life – on gaining clarity and confidence as a new life coach.
+I’m delighted today to share with you all a guest post from one of our newest graduated Beautiful You Life Coaches – Katherine Mckenzie-Smith – on gaining clarity and confidence as a new life coach.
 Katherine is an absolute inspiration and through her commitment to her study and a new life is now writing and blogging regularly and working with a number of paying clients too.
 She graduated just two weeks ago.
 Her words on how to gain clarity and confidence as a new life coach from a position of being really stuck in a less than happy inducing career and mindset will leave you inspired and help you understand that if you’re committed to creating a new life for yourself – anything is possible.

 It’s hard to believe that less than six months ago I was in a pretty bad place.
 I had finally, (after almost two years of procrastinating), finished my job in television and not taken on any more contract work.
 I was about to start my training with the Beautiful You Coaching Academy but I was stuck in a world of self doubt and anxiety.

 As someone who can put the pieces of problems together and always see multiple scenarios and solutions, I was stumped.
 Even though I knew lots of coaches who had incredibly successful businesses, I couldn’t see this being a reality for me (and maybe that was the problem).

 I was absolutely overcome with fear, self doubt, and comparisonitis.

 I spoke to lots of close friends, family, and even the pros about the future that lay ahead of me, shrouded in fear and doubt, and they saw something I couldn’t see yet.
 It was frustrating to not see it until, one day, I decided it was time to get over myself.

 That only I could control what happened from here.

 And that I had to get out of my own way before I completely lost the plot.